ynyanchoka/hero_squad/README.md

 ## Behaviour Driven Development (BDD)
 ### Input
-- User fills a form that specifies the heros details
+- User fills a form that specifies the hero's details
 ### Output
 - Output is stored in a database.